phucnguyen81/jeran/README.md

 # Usage
 launch:
-maven jetty:run
+$ maven jetty:run

-default launch at:
+will launch at:
   localhost:8080